HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

-The reason I advise renting a car is that while the public transportation isn’t bad, it will not allow you the freedom to really explore the nooks and crannies of the islands.
+I advise renting a car because while public transportation isn’t bad, it will not allow you the freedom to really explore the nooks and crannies of the islands.

 And though taxis and Uber are options, they can get pretty expensive (and they are not that plentiful in some areas).
 Having your own transportation will make your trip that much more enjoyable.